 Note

-Alternatively, you can search for the mass change run Job Title Change on Position, which has been configured as described in the example in the configuration guide of building block 11J, and adapt it.
+Alternatively, you can search for the mass change run Job Title Change on Position, which has been configured as described in the Position Management workbook, and adapt it.
 For this choose Take Action Make Correction, adapt the Change Date to the date you want to make the changes effective.
 Also, make sure to select for the Select And Update Rule field the rule defined in process step Creating Mass Change Rule.

 Executing Position Mass Change Simulation Run